mfarache/jekyll-now/_posts/2017-12-06-Functions-As-A-Service-OpenFaas.md

 + RESTful API
 + CLI tools to build & deploy functions to the cluster.

-# Installation of OpenFaas
+# Installation of OpenFaaS

 The following steps require MAC, K8, local minikube

 In case of doubts about minikube review this entry [Installing Kubernetes using minikube][5]

-Deployment of OpenFaas is as easy as cloning a git repo and running a single command.
+Deployment of OpenFaaS is as easy as cloning a git repo and running a single command.

 ```bash
 »git clone https://github.com/openfaas/faas-netes